erdogant/distfit/docs/pages/html/_sources/Generate.rst.txt

-Generate samples
+Generate Synthetic data
-'''''''''''''''''
+''''''''''''''''''''''''

-With the fitted model it allows to generate samples which can be easily done with the ``generate`` function.
+With the fitted model it allows to generate synthetic data which can be easily done with the ``generate`` function.

 Lets see how generating samples works: